 The swimming club practices multiple times a week and participated in swim meets throughout the semester.
 The Swim Club encouraged students with interest in swimming to get involved!

 Ultimate Frisbee (Jive Turkeys) - Email

-The Jive Turkeys are the club Ultimate Frisbee team here at Dickinson.
-We are an all-inclusive team, and our practices are open to the entire student body.
-We welcome players of all experience levels who want to try something new and play an active, rewarding sport.
-What makes our team special is that we are all friends off the field as well as on it.
+The Jive Turkeys are the club Ultimate Frisbee team at Dickinson.
+We are an all-inclusive team that welcomes players of all experience levels.
+All of our players are friends off the field as well as on it, and our community is always expanding.
 This makes a unique environment perfect for making new friends and competition.
-We are flexible about attendance, but we hold practice from 4:30-6:30, Monday through Thursday, and throughout the semester we will travel to roughly four weekend tournaments at other colleges.
+We hold practices from 4:30-6:30, Monday through Thursday.
+We also attend many tournaments throughout the Ohio Valley region during both our fall and spring seasons.
 These competitive tournaments are at the heart of our club, and provide us with a great opportunity to meet other people in the Ultimate community!